Glossary

 Excluded property

-The property that each spouse owned before the relationship started, as well as gifts and inheritances to one spouse (Section 85 of the Family Law Act gives a full list).
+The property that each spouse owned before the relationship started, as well as gifts and inheritances to a spouse (Section 85 of the Family Law Act gives a full list).
 Excluded property usually belongs to the spouse who acquired it, except for any increases in value that happened during the course of the relationship.

 Exhibit